Ashokyaganti27/DSA_PRATICE/README.md

 # 📘 DSA Practice Log

 This is my daily practice tracker for Data Structures and Algorithms.
-I’m solving **3 problems every day** and learning DSA topic by topic in a clear, consistent way.
+I’m solving **2 or 3 problems every day** and learning DSA topic by topic in a clear, consistent way.

 ---

 ## 📅 Daily Practice Plan

-- 🧠 Solve **3 problems per day**
+- 🧠 Solve **2 or 3 problems per day**
   - Mix of Easy, Medium, and Hard
   - Rotating pattern: `2E+1M`, `2M+1E`, `1E+1M+1H`
 - ✅ After solving, I study the next topic and repeat